Team-On-My-Watch/On-My-Watch-BE/README.md

 }
 ```

-Response: 201 Created
+Response: 201 Created / Array of all the recommendation data

 ### Recommendation Detail
 > /api/recommendation/int:pk/
 - Method: GET
 - The pk in the URL above identifies the recommendation for which to return details
-- Response: 200 OK, Array of details for recommendation specified in URL
+- Response: 200 OK / Array of details for recommendation specified in URL

 ### Delete Recommendation